Generic Name: albuterol (al-BUE-ter-ol)

 - if you have allergies to medicines, foods, or other substances

-- if you have a history of heart problems, (eg, fast or irregular heartbeat, low blood output), blood vessel problems, high blood pressure, or low blood potassium levels
+- if you have a history of heart problems, (eg, fast or irregular heartbeat), blood vessel problems, high blood pressure, or low blood potassium levels

-- if you have a history of seizures, diabetes, an overactive thyroid, kidney problems, or an adrenal gland tumor (pheochromocytoma)
+- if you have a history of seizures, diabetes, thyroid problems, kidney problems, or an adrenal gland tumor (pheochromocytoma)

-- if you have ever had an unusual reaction to another sympathomimetic medicine (eg, pseudoephedrine)
+- if you have ever had an unusual reaction to another sympathomimetic medicine (eg, pseudoephedrine), such as fast or irregular heartbeat, overexcitement, or severe trouble sleeping

-- if you are taking a monoamine oxidase inhibitor (MAOI) (eg, phenelzine) or tricyclic antidepressant (eg, amitriptyline), or if you have taken either of these medicines within the last 14 days
+- if you have taken linezolid, a monoamine oxidase inhibitor (MAOI) (eg, phenelzine), or tricyclic antidepressant (eg, amitriptyline) within the last 14 days

 Some MEDICINES MAY INTERACT with albuterol aerosol.
 Tell your health care provider if you are taking any other medicines, especially any of the following: